Effective and Compassionate Clinical Work for Transgender and Nonbinary Children, Teens and Families

-Susan has been working with gender expansive youth and their families for many years.
+Susan has been working with transgender and nonbinary youth and their families for many years.
 She is a wealth of wisdom and experience on development, family, working with schools, etc. While Susan will be providing training on working with both teens and young children, her emphasis will be on working with children and their families.
 The gender journey for these young ones is a specialized and unique area.
 Susan is interested in sharing her knowledge to those who will be expanding this work as it becomes more and more needed.
-Note: You do not have to be working with gender expansive youth at this time in order to attend and benefit.
+Note: You do not have to be working with transgender or nonbinary youth at this time in order to attend and benefit.

 Topics Covered in this 8 week training include:

 - How to build a strong working relationship with parents, including the role of empathy and psychoeducation.

 - Understanding categories of identity and diversity as it relates to gender non-conforming children.

 - Developmental issues for children ages 0 – 4.
 Includes working with the child and parents.

 - Developmental issues for children ages 5 – 9.
 Includes working with parents and schools.

 - Developmental issues for children ages 10 – 12.
 Includes working with parents and schools.